Spanish language: United States

+Spanish language has a long history in the territory of the current-day United States dating back to the 16th century.
+In the wake of the 1848 Guadalupe Hidalgo Treaty, hundreds of thousands of Spanish speakers became a minoritized community in the United States.
+The 20th century saw further massive growth of Spanish speakers in areas where they had been hitherto scarce.

 According to the 2020 census, over 60 million people of the U.S. population were of Hispanic or Hispanic American by origin.
 In turn, 41.8 million people in the United States aged five or older speak Spanish at home, or about 13% of the population.
-The Spanish language has a long history of presence in the United States due to early Spanish and, later, Mexican administration over territories now forming the southwestern states, also Louisiana ruled by Spain from 1762 to 1802, as well as Florida, which was Spanish territory until 1821, and Puerto Rico which was Spanish until 1898.
+Spanish predominates in the unincorporated territory of Puerto Rico, where it is also an official language along with English.

 Spanish is by far the most common second language in the country, with over 50 million total speakers if non-native or second-language speakers are included.
 While English is the de facto national language of the country, Spanish is often used in public services and notices at the federal and state levels.
 Spanish is also used in administration in the state of New Mexico.
-The language has a strong influence in major metropolitan areas such as those of Los Angeles, Miami, San Antonio, New York, San Francisco, Dallas, Tucson and Phoenix of the Arizona Sun Corridor, as well as more recently, Chicago, Las Vegas, Boston, Denver, Houston, Indianapolis, Philadelphia, Cleveland, Salt Lake City, Atlanta, Nashville, Orlando, Tampa, Raleigh and Baltimore-Washington, D.C. due to 20th- and 21st-century immigration.
+The language has a strong influence in major metropolitan areas such as those of Los Angeles, San Diego, Miami, San Antonio, New York, San Francisco, Dallas, Tucson and Phoenix of the Arizona Sun Corridor, as well as more recently, Chicago, Las Vegas, Boston, Denver, Houston, Indianapolis, Oklahoma City, Philadelphia, Cleveland, Salt Lake City, Atlanta, Nashville, Orlando, Tampa, Raleigh and Baltimore-Washington, D.C. due to 20th- and 21st-century immigration.